How much does it cost to install a security entry door?

 The cost for security doors, based on their material, ranges from $200 to $2,000.
 Security doors typically come in sturdy materials to stand up if burglars use any tool to attempt entry into a home.
 Metal was one of the first materials used to create security doors.
 However, newer models have modern styles and can be crafted from composite materials.
 Several different materials can be used to construct security doors today, including fiberglass, steel, iron, aluminum, and more.
 Remember that steel security door prices will typically be lower than a safety door wooden price, for example.
 Steel security doors can also be covered in hardwood to have the strength of steel and the aesthetic of wood.

 Aluminum and steel are popular because metal is durable and gives the appearance of security.
 These doors may not be as aesthetically appealing as wooden doors or newer composite models, but they let people know that the place is secure.
 If you want premium security and decorative style, the higher end iron safety door price might be something to consider.
 The following are the most common security door materials used and the average price you’ll pay without installation.

 |Fiberglass||$200 - $600|

 |Steel||$700 - $1,900|

 |Composite||$1,375 - $2,000|

 The way that the door swing could affect the overall cost of the project.
 Outswing security doors are much more commonplace.
 Therefore, they will have a lower price point due to widespread availability.
-The following are the anticipated costs without labor you can pay for an outswing and inswing security door.
+They also offer better protection in several cases because they are difficult to force open from the outside.
+Add extra security by making sure the pins are not removable.
+Inswing doors are easier to force open, but they can be upgraded with deadbolts and doorstops.
+These doors provide better weather protection in hurricane-prone areas.
+The following are the anticipated costs without labor that you can pay for an outswing and inswing security door.